-If as a private individual you usually get a refund, for example because of deductions for interest on debt, and you would prefer to have a lower tax deduction during the income year, you can apply for reassessment of your ""A" tax (adjustment).
-The relevant form (SKV 4302) can be ordered on the Tax Agency website or via the service phone, direct line 6501.
-If you usually have to pay additional tax, for example because of ownership of real property or of having more than one employer, you can apply for reassessment of your "A" tax (adjustment) so that the employer/pension payer will deduct more tax during the income year.
+If as a private individual you usually get a refund, for example because of deductions for interest on debt, and you would prefer to have a lower tax deduction during the fiscal year, you can apply for reassessment of your "A" tax (adjustment).

+If you usually have to pay additional tax, for example because of ownership of real property or of having more than one employer, you can apply for reassessment of your "A" tax (adjustment) so that the employer/pension payer will deduct more tax during the fiscal year.
 You can also ask your employer yourself to make a larger tax deduction.

-If you have an electronic identification, you will be able to make use of the e-services of the Tax Agency to submit an application for reassessment of your preliminary tax.
+If you have an electronic identification, you will be able to make use of the Tax Agency's e-service "Skattejämkning" [Tax adjustment] to submit an application for reassessment of your preliminary tax.